colinnewell/Adventure-Insecure/docker/compose/adventure/Kubernetes.md

 This is very early stages work to run the site under Kubernetes.

-Note that we need to do things like utilize secrets.

 ```
 kubectl create secret generic adventure \
     --from-literal=postgres-password=anothernotverysecurepassword \